reportportal/allure-java/agent-allure-cucumber7/README_TEMPLATE.md

-# Report Portal Allure integration for Cucumber 7 framework
+# Report Portal Allure integration for Cucumber 6-7 frameworks

 ## Installation

 The Agent follows the same idea as our original [Cucumber7](https://github.com/reportportal/agent-java-cucumber7) agent.
-To start working with Allure features you need to include our agent into your dependencies and setup Cucumber 7 reporter.
+To start working with Allure features you need to include our agent into your dependencies and setup Cucumber 6 or 7 reporter.

 ### Gradle